-The project sites was were evaluated for potential contamination by conducting a field site inspection on July 24, 2023, to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, and hazardous debris etc. The site inspection did not identify any onsite hazards.
+The project site was evaluated for potential contamination by conducting a field site inspection on 07/21/2023 (Appendix C) to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc. The site inspection did/did not identify any onsite hazards that could not be resolved with mitigation.

-In addition, a desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project sites were located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up
+In addition, a desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project site was located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up

-&lt;sup>2 Mitigation requirements include all clean-up actions required by applicable federal, state, tribal, or local law.
+2 Mitigation requirements include all clean-up actions required by applicable federal, state, tribal, or local law.
 Additionally, provide, as applicable, the long-term operations and maintenance plan, Remedial Action Work Plan, and other equivalent documents.

-&lt;sup>3 Engineering controls are any physical mechanism used to contain or stabilize contamination or ensure the effectiveness of a remedial action.
+3 Engineering controls are any physical mechanism used to contain or stabilize contamination or ensure the effectiveness of a remedial action.
 Engineering controls may include, without limitation, caps, covers, dikes, trenches, leachate collection systems, signs, fences, physical access controls, ground water monitoring systems and ground water containment systems including, without limitation, slurry walls and ground water pumping systems.

-&lt;sup>4 Institutional controls are mechanisms used to limit human activities at or near a contaminated site, or to ensure the effectiveness of the remedial action over time, when contaminants remain at a site at levels above the applicable remediation standard which would allow for unrestricted use of the property.
+4 Institutional controls are mechanisms used to limit human activities at or near a contaminated site, or to ensure the effectiveness of the remedial action over time, when contaminants remain at a site at levels above the applicable remediation standard which would allow for unrestricted use of the property.
 Institutional controls may include structure, land, and natural resource use restrictions, well restriction areas, classification exception areas, deed notices, and declarations of environmental restrictions.